 Patch updates to the latest production release

-The latest patch release for Wowza Streaming Engine 4.8.5 is available from Wowza support as Wowza Streaming Engine 4.8.5.01 build 20200724152835.
+The latest patch release for Wowza Streaming Engine 4.8.5 is available as Wowza Streaming Engine 4.8.5.05 build 20201006161917 on our Downloads webpage or from the Downloads tab of My Account.
 For information about the latest patch release, see Patch updates to Wowza Streaming Engine 4.8.5.

 Latest beta releases